CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 The following options are supported in the `/etc/default/cowrie` files:

 * DEBUG: (boolean) Enable more verbose output to the console
-* IP_ADDRESS: IP address of the host running the honeypot container
+* REPORTED_IP: IP address reported to the CHN sensor list and used in the dst_ip for hpfeeds logs
 * CHN_SERVER: (string) The URL of the CHN Server used to register honeypot.
 * FEEDS_SERVER: (string) The hostname or IP address of the HPFeeds server to send logged events.
 This is likely going to be the CHN management server.
 * FEEDS_SERVER_PORT: (integer) The HPFeeds port.
 Default is 10000.